 Satisfactory Academic Progress

 Students enrolled in degree programs must maintain a B average (3.0) and may not receive any grade lower than a C- in any course and no two grades lower than B- to be considered making satisfactory academic progress.
 The grade of no credit (NC) counts as a grade below a C- for the purposes of determining satisfactory academic progress.
 Students in nondegree graduate programs (including license, certificate, and endorsement programs) must maintain a 3.0 GPA to be considered making satisfactory academic progress.
+Any student who earns 0 credits in a given semester does not meet the requirements for satisfactory academic progress.
+Exceptions will be made for students on an approved leave of absence.
 Students who do not meet the standards for satisfactory academic progress will be immediately withdrawn from their program and notified of this action.